-Paul counsels us all: “Learn…not to think of men [including yourselves] above that which is written, that no one of you be puffed up for one against another.
+Paul counsels us all: “Learn…not to think of men above that which is written, that no one of you be puffed up for one against another.
 For who maketh thee to differ from another? and what hast thou that thou didst not receive? now if thou didst receive it, why dost thou glory, as if thou hadst not received it?”
-(1 Corinthians 4:6-7).
+(1 Corinthians 4.6-7).

-You received everything that pertains to your salvation from the hand of God—and you know it.
-Now you should understand that even your knowing it at this moment is coming from the hand of God too.
+You received everything that pertains to your salvation from the hand of God—everything, including your faith.
+And you know it!
+Now you should understand that even your knowing it—even your assurance, at this very moment, is coming from the hand of God too.

-You have no reason whatsoever to boast or to be proud or to feel superior: you know that you have not contributed anything toward your salvation, and that in your old life, you only deserved damnation.
+You have no reason whatsoever to boast or to be proud or to feel superior: you know that you have contributed nothing toward your salvation, and that in your old life, you only deserved damnation.
 And all that is good in you now, has come from God above (James 1.17).